Last reviewed 15 March 2021

 If you went to school during lockdown (for instance, if one of your parents or carers is an essential worker), how about letting your friends know what it’s been like?
 Your experience might reassure them and help them to look forward to it.

-The last few months have been very challenging for everyone so it’s perfectly understandable if you’re feeling apprehensive about going back to school or college.
-Perhaps you’re worried about the risk of getting coronavirus or you’re nervous about what the school/college environment might look like now.
+The last 12 months have been very challenging for everyone so it’s perfectly understandable if you’re feeling apprehensive about going back to school or college.

-Every school or college has been doing their own health and safety risk assessment ahead of September.
 To help put your mind at ease, find out what safety measures your school or college is putting in place – this might include social distancing (e.g. staying in small groups or ‘bubbles’ of students), increased hygiene and hand washing and staggered start and finish times.
-If you’re at secondary school, you might have to wear a face covering in communal areas.
+If you’re at secondary school or college, you'll be advised to wear a face covering in all areas.
+You'll also have to take a COVID-19 test twice a week (initially at school and then at home) – find out more about the test in this video.

 If you or a close contact has symptoms of coronavirus, you should self-isolate and not go to school or college.
 You can request a COVID-19 test from NHS Test and Trace.

 You might find it useful to draw up a ‘back to school’ plan.
 When you’re facing a stressful or anxious situation, this kind of plan can help you to focus on what’s in your control.
-It might include what time you’ll have to go to bed and get up, what you’ll need to take with you on your first day and what your goals for the Autumn term are.
+It might include what time you’ll have to go to bed and get up, what you’ll need to take with you on your first day and what your goals are for the rest of the school year.
 It could also include some ideas for how you’ll re-establish friendships with people you haven’t seen for a while.

 Your plan should also cover how you’ll get to school or college.
 If you can walk, cycle or scoot, try to do that.
 If you have to go by bus, train or tube, always follow safer travel guidance (e.g. wear a face covering if you’re aged 11+).
-TFL is planning to dedicate a number of buses for school travel on busy routes from September.
+TFL is dedicating a number of buses for school travel on busy routes.

 If you haven’t been able to keep up with all your schoolwork while you’ve been at home, don’t worry.
-Your teachers will do everything they can to help you catch up.
-Let them know what you’ve been able to do and be honest about what you’ve struggled with.
-They should also be able to tell you what will happen with assessments and exams in 2020/21, which you might be feeling stressed about.
+Let your teachers know what you’ve been able to do and be honest about what you’ve struggled with.
+Your teachers will do everything they can to help you catch up and your school might offer tutoring and other activities over the summer holidays.
+If your exams have been cancelled due to COVID-19, your teachers will also be able to tell you more about the new assessment process, which you might be feeling stressed about.

 As ever, you can talk to a teacher, school counsellor or head of year if you’re being bullied or if you’re feeling anxious, down or stressed.
 You should also tell them if you have any particular worries related to coronavirus or lockdown (e.g. if you have an underlying health condition, a parent has been made redundant or if you’ve lost a loved one to the virus).